arttumiettinen/pi2/README.md

 Some external parts of the software (that might be statically or dynamically linked depending on configuration) are licensed under their respective licenses.
 Please run `pi2 license` for most up-to-date information.

+## Versioning

+The source code repository is divided into two main branches: master and experimental.
+The master branch contains the latest 'stable' and therefore more tested version.
+The experimental branch contains work in progress.

+Versions are indicated using tags in the form "vX.Y.Z", e.g. v4.6.17.
+Version numbers that do not contain third part (.Z) are 'stable' versions and snapshots of the master branch in some well-selected state.
+Version numbers that contain the third number (.Z) correspond to experimental branch in some usable but no thoroughly tested state (e.g., new functionality, quick bug fixes).

+Version numbers below v4.4.2 may not follow the above conventions.